aws-samples/multiaccount-sagemaker-studio-private-access/README.md

 |    pLocalIpAddress           |    1.1.1.1/32                      | Ip address to access the on-premise resources                   |

 ### Set the variables for the file location

+Run the following commands in your command line:

 ```
 DIRNAME=$(pwd)
 GENERAL_PARAMS_FILE="${DIRNAME}/scripts/setup/parameters/general-parameters.json"